-Searching for a good transitional living program from Ohio can be very disorienting, why should a girl that just ended treatment go through a transitional living program?
-Journey Home is intended for young women who need time and space to adjust to society again, after spending months away.
+Searching for a good transitional living program from Ohio can be very disorienting, why should a girl or child assigned female at birth that just ended treatment go through a transitional living program?
+Journey Home is intended for teens who need time and space to adjust to society again, after spending months away.

-Any girl from Ohio can participate in our transitional living program, and it is particularly suited for young women struggling with depressive disorders, anxiety disorders, body image issues, ADD/ADHD and other learning issues, academic struggles, and low self-esteem.
+Any girl or child assigned female at birth from Ohio can participate in our transitional living program, and it is particularly suited for teens struggling with depressive disorders, anxiety disorders, body image issues, ADD/ADHD and other learning issues, academic struggles, and low self-esteem.

-As parents we don’t want to see our beloved daughters suffer because they’re unfit and can’t keep up with the requirements of our modern society.
-At Journey Home, one of the most qualified healthcare centers in transitional living programs, we help to develop and accomplish critical achievements for young women from Ohio who are on a recovery path.
+As parents we don’t want to see our beloved children suffer because they’re unfit and can’t keep up with the requirements of our modern society.
+At Journey Home, one of the most qualified healthcare centers in transitional living programs, we help to develop and accomplish critical achievements for teens from Ohio who are on a recovery path.

 We differ from others transitional living programs because we focus on a wide variety of skills to achieve, that can be summarized in these five core principles: healthy living, education, life skills, personal responsibility and social integration.
 Every goal is carefully chosen to fit the individual needs in that particular area.